uxpin-merge/storybook-material-ui/README.md

 1. Fork this repository and clone it to your computer.
 2. Install dependencies with `yarn install`.
-3. compile storybook files with `yarn build-storybook`.
+3. compile storybook files with `yarn run build-storybook`.
 4. Log in to your UXPin account.
 5. Generate new private storybook token from UXPin editor.
 6. push library to UXPin with `npx uxpin-storybook-deployer -t TOKEN -s path/to/your/storybook`.